msgoat/cxp-dox-home/docs/helm/index.md

 * Deployments are managed through charts which can be shared via chart repositories
 * Charts are composable with subcharts

+!!! info "This documentation is based on Helm v3"
+    The `Helm` section of this documentation is based on Helm version 3.
+If you are still using Helm version 2, please check the official Helm documentation site.

 ## References

 | Link | Description |